-Forsythe Canyon to Waterfall and Gross Reservoir is a 2.2 mile moderately trafficked out and back trail located near Nederland, CO that features a lake and is good for all skill levels.
+Forsythe Canyon to Waterfall and Gross Reservoir is a 2.2 mile moderately trafficked out and back trail located near Nederland, Colorado that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash